enjelesposo/fullstack-nonprofit-site/README.md

 ## Goals

-- Integrate paypal payment for donations
+- Use paypal for payment integration
 - Connect to a database for newsletter
-- Create a fully functioning contact form
+- Create a functioning contact form
-- Responsive design
+- Make design responsive

 ## Structure